bran-jnw/wuinity/README.md

 Simulations happen in UTM coordinate space, this is of importance for traffic simulation and fire spread simulations when dealing with data.

+GDAL has been integrated in order to enable reading landscape files from GeoTIFF, WUI-nity only contains the "glue code" (C# API and C++ wrappers), the actual GDAL libraries are borrowed from the SUMO install (currently GDAL 3.9.3), and as such the correct SUMO version (see "Traffic modules") has to be installed for reading GeoTIFF.

 A Mapbox access token (https://www.mapbox.com/) is needed to get the visualkization of the area of interest, though strictly it is not needed to perform any simulation.
 A completely free source for maps is desired, but of low priority right now.